rhoneybul/fp-uwa-talks/29-09-17/scala.md

 * Then, make a get request to the url
 * Parse the html and retrieve the relevant data
 * Create a class bastmenStats class which contains the data relevant to each batsmen.
-* Create an array of bastment stats objects given the scraped data.
+* Create an array of batsmen stats objects given the scraped data.
+* Filter these batsmen based on batting average.
 * Write these to file.

-The url for the data is [here](http://stats.espncricinfo.com/ci/engine/stats/index.html?class=1;team=1;template=results;type=batting), and to retrieve this using Jsoup, we can use the following code;
+The url for the data is [here](http://stats.espncricinfo.com/ci/engine/stats/index.html?class=1;team=1;template=results;type=batting), and to retrieve this using Jsoup, we can use the following code.
+Note that in scala, 'val' denotes a an immutable element, and 'var' denotes a mutable element.
+Both are capable of type inference

 ```{scala}
 val URL="http://stats.espncricinfo.com/ci/engine/stats/index.html?class=1;team=1;template=results;type=batting"
 val document = Jsoup.connect(URL).get()
 ```

-Note that in scala, 'val' denotes a an immutable element, and 'var' denotes a mutable element.

 To get the relevant elements (the table of statistics), we can select all elements with tag 'tr', and of class 'data1'.
+This will basically give me an array of table row elements from the relevant table.
 To do this in Jsoup, we can select the relevant elements from the document we 'got';

 ```{scala}
 val row_elements = document.select("tr.data1")